samuxiii/prototypes/learning/README.md

 _Note: not all files use the same python version.
 Take a look at the description._

 ### Todo
-- Add IA in planes game
+- Add AI in planes game
 - Chatbot in telegram bots
 - CNN example